Nightlife in Spain >> The Best Party Cities in Spain for Buzzing Nightlife

 In addition to dancing all night at a club, other things to do in Seville at night include indulging in delicious tapas, attending a flamenco show, hopping on the La Noria de Sevilla Ferris Wheel, and checking out the Metropol Parasol rooftops for the best night views.

 During the day, you should check out the Royal Alcázar of Seville, El Rinconcillo, Cathedral and La Giralda.
 You also don’t want to miss the opportunity to take a cruise along the River Guadalquivir at night.

 The best short quotes and travelling

 6 | Mallorca

-Palma de Mallorca, with its thriving night scene, is also one of the best party cities in Spain.
-Many clubs say open until dawn in the major nightlife zones that include Passeo Marítimo, Darsena de Ca’n Barbarà, and La Llotja.
+Palma de Mallorca, with its thriving night locale, is certainly one of the best party cities in Spain.
+Many clubs stay open until dawn in the major Spanish nightlife zones that include Passeo Marítimo, Darsena de Ca’n Barbarà, and La Llotja.

-One of the best things to do in Mallorca, to take breather from all that partying, is to visit its exceptional beaches, lapped by crystal clear turquoise waters.
+One of the best things to do in Mallorca, to take a breather from all that partying, is to visit its exceptional beaches, lapped by crystal clear turquoise waters.
 You’ll find powdery white sands ringed by dramatic cliffs on the west.
-Up north, you’ll discover pine-specked bays, while in the east are deserted coves.
-Away from the coast, there are the rugged limestone cliffs of Serra de Tramuntana that you can explore on hikes.
-Your hike will also take you through stunning olive groves and vineyards.
+Up north, you’ll discover pine-specked bays, while in the east lies deserted coves.
+Away from the coast, the rugged limestone cliffs of Serra de Tramuntana are ideal to explore on hikes.
+Your hike will also take you through stunning olive groves, and vineyards.